kagisearch/kagi-docs/kbs/kagi_search/src/articles/support-and-community/roadmap-feedback-forum.md

 # Product Roadmap & Feedback Forum

-You can view our [Product Roadmap](https://kagifeedback.org/roadmap) to see the bug reports and feature requests we are discussing, reviewing, and planning to address.
+You can view our [Kagi Search Product Roadmap](https://kagifeedback.org/roadmap) to see the bug reports and feature requests we are discussing, reviewing, and planning to address.

-The Roadmap is part of our [feedback forum](https://kagifeedback.org), where you are welcome to submit bug reports and feature requests of your own.
+The Roadmap is part of our [Kagi Search feedback forum](https://kagifeedback.org), where you are welcome to submit bug reports and feature requests of your own.
 Our community drives the future product direction of Kagi Search and we hope you will become a part of it.

 When reporting a bug, please give us as much detail as possible.
 This will help us understand the problem.
 Include information such as: